The amount for which we agree to insure your vehicle. We work out the amount based on the fair value given for your vehicle’s make and model.

 This contains personalised information about the insurance you have with us.
 It contains your level of cover, excess and details of special things that you’ve insured.

-Your personal contact at AA Insurance who looks after you when you make a claim.
+Customer Managers at AA Insurance look after you when you make a claim.
 They’ll keep you fully informed and make sure things stay on track and are hassle-free.

 Quality Repairer Network